yisel260/class-quiz/README.md

 Teachers are increasingly asked to provide individualized instruction for their students.
 Most teachers agree that this will be helpful for students and do their best to provide instruction at different levels in and different ways for students.
 However, due to lack of both planning and class time, teachers are not always able to provide more individualized practice to students.

 This tool will be an aid for teachers.
 They can create “quizzes” which can be used as quizzes or as practice.
 They can create different quizzes for different students and assign it to a group or to specific students.
-Students are able to access this practice problems or quizzes on their own time.
+Students are able to access these practice problems or quizzes on their own time.
 Teachers will also save time.
 They can easily create a set of practice problems for math, reading questions or writing prompts.
 This set can be reused again and again without printing or copying.
 They will also save time grading as most quizzes can be graded automatically.

 ## Features